top of page

 When we first took over the building, a club library, started by Lorinda, Wilma and Michelle Gimmel, was in one room and the Loon Gift Shop and the historic photo displays shared the other room.
 Wilma was a retired school librarian; she ran the library with the help of volunteers like Velma Loy.
 Lorinda wanted to know why there was no Loon Lake Library.
 Wilma and Lorinda were behind the push to establish a county-wide library system.
 When the library became a county library and moved to the old post office, the room in the Old Schoolhouse became the history room.

-Joan Field Easley ran the gift shop as a fundraiser for the Loon Lake Loon Association from xxx
+Joan Field Easley ran the gift shop as a fundraiser for the Loon Lake Loon Association for many years.

-Funds needed to be raised, so grants were writiten for some of the major projects like the handicap lift.
-Gail Dahlen and Janey Miller suggested a wine tasting and silent auction fundraiser.
-The first "Semmer Festival" was held in August, 1995 and was a big success.
+Funds needed to be raised, so grants were written for some of the major projects like the handicap lift.
+Gail Dahlen and Janey Miller suggested a wine-tasting and silent auction fundraiser.
+The first "Summer Festival" was held in August 1995 and was a big success.
 Next Gail suggested a winter craft sale, but not an ordinary one, a Kris Kringle Markt like they hold in Europe.
 This too was a big success!

 The main volunteers during that time were: